 |

-out how much power the resistance R
+The Law also reveals how much power a certain resistance R

-voltage V is applied across it :
+must dissipate when a voltage V is applied across it.

 |